breandan81/shadow-board/README.md

 ### Step 1 — Print the datum sheet

 Click **Download Datum Sheet** on the Setup tab and print it at 100% scale (no scaling to fit).
-The sheet contains four ArUco markers arranged at known positions.
-Print on plain white paper and tape it flat to your shadow board.
+The sheet contains six distinct ArUco markers.
+You can use the whole sheet or cut the markers apart and scatter them — placement does not need to be precise or follow any pattern.
+Print on plain white paper and lay them flat on your shadow board.

 You can adjust the marker size (default 60 mm) if you need a larger or smaller sheet.
 The same size must be entered in the app when processing photos.